Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 3. Skin reactions

-Gluten intolerance can also affect your skin.
+Gluten intolerance can affect your skin.

 A blistering skin condition called dermatitis herpetiformis is one manifestation of celiac disease.
+Although everyone with celiac disease is sensitive to gluten, some don’t experience digestive symptoms — their celiac disease shows up primarily through skin problems.

 4. Depression and anxiety

-- Changes in the gut microbiota.
-Increased amounts of harmful bacteria and decreased amounts of beneficial bacteria may affect the central nervous system, increasing the risk of depression.
+- Changes in the gut microbiota — Increased harmful bacteria and decreased beneficial bacteria may affect the central nervous system and increase depression risk.

 5. Unexplained weight loss